 PPP Loan Forgiveness Calculation Form

-First you’ll fill out some basic loan information:
+First you’ll fill out some basic information about your business:

 This information should be straightforward, and you will generally use the information you used to apply unless it has changed from the time you applied.